mercury-protocol/ceres-p2p-helpers/ceres-go/README.md

 # ceres-go

 This is a helper package to transfer data collected with a collector to a data DAO node.
-This package is written in Go and can be intergrated into data collectors written in Go.
+This package is written in Go.

 You can create data collectors in any language.
-An implementationof this data transport helper is planned in couple of other languages such as Rust, C++, and Swift.
+An implementation of this data transport helper is planned in a couple of other languages such as Rust, C++, and Swift.

 The typical flow for transferring some data is as follows:
 1. Call `Cid` passing in your data to compute the content identifier for the data.